 If students want to travel to a country with a yellow travel advice, they are required to contact the International Office to discuss under which conditions travelling is possible.

-At this moment, for each country at least travel code ‘orange’ applies.
-This travel advice indicates that the Dutch Ministry of Foreign Affairs strongly advises everyone not to travel abroad.
-Because of the stricter and negative travel advice for the entire world, GSLS students will not receive permission from the International Office to travel abroad until 1st of June 2020.
-Research projects starting between 1st June and 1st September 2020 will be conditionally approved in ‘Osiris Stay Abroad’.
-This means that you have not yet received final permission from the International Office to go abroad.
+Because of the stricter and negative travel advice for the entire world, research projects abroad will be conditionally approved in ‘Osiris Stay Abroad’.
+This means that the student has not yet received permission from the International Office to go abroad.
 Four weeks before the start of a research internship abroad, the International Office will assess, in consultation with the research project coordinator and based on the travel advice of the Ministry of Foreign affairs whether the student will receive permission to travel to the country in question.
 In case the travel advise is still negative (code orange or red), you will not receive permission to travel for your studies.

 Until you receive permission to travel for your studies, make sure not to make any financial arrangements.
 These costs will not be reimbursed.
 However, you can start arranging your logistics.

 Q: Will it be possible to start an internship after summer?

 A: According to our current regulations, yes, you may start an internship (outside UU/UMC).
 But we do not know how the COVID-19 situation is then.
 So please keep up to date and also consult your programme coordinator.